goyalankit/backup-old-goyalankit.github.io/source/_posts/2013-07-23-modularize-sinatra.markdown

 Note the **lib/models** in above point.
 You could create a directory called `models` in lib directory to place your models and it will also be loaded.

 * **public** - To serve public assets.
 * **script** - You could get rid of this directory.
-In future version this directory will not be generated.
+This is just a container to put your scripts.
 * **spec** - Place your specifications inside this. modularize_sinatra integrates rspec for you by default.

 Please contribute at http://github.com/goyalankit/modularize_sinatra